antonioscalaunina/pyANTI-FASc/README.md

 This command will enable the features necessary to run WSL and install the Ubuntu distribution of Linux.
 Once the wsl is installed all the instructions for [Linux distributions](#211-linux-environment) can be used

-### 2.2 Windows through conda GUI
+### 2.2 Run ANTI-FASc through a conda GUI

- This installation is a bit more complicated than the one described for Linux and WSL environments but it will allow to run the code in a fully Windows environment, e.g. using a conda GUI, like Anaconda Navigator.
-This also allows to run the code through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
+ The following steps will drive you through the installation needed to run the code using a conda GUI, like e.g. Anaconda Navigator.
+This also allows to easily run the code through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
 To do that you should follow the steps outlined in the next subsections.

 #### 2.2.1 Create the conda environment